alfabjostron/RepoHelix/docs/MODEL.md

 (`author#1`, `author#2`, …), ranked by global activity.
 Raw names and emails never appear in the ownership section; they are used solely as grouping keys.

+## Metrics are not personnel judgments

+**Read this before drawing any conclusion about a person.**

+Every metric in `repohelix` measures *files and change events*.
+None of them measures a person's productivity, skill, effort, or worth.
+Specifically:

+- **Churn and commit counts** reflect the nature of the code, not the ability of whoever touched it.
+Boilerplate, generated files, and integration points churn heavily by design.
+- **Ownership concentration** is a *risk signal about knowledge distribution* (the "bus factor"), not a scoreboard.
+A concentration of `1.0` does not mean someone is doing great work or hoarding — it means the project is exposed if that knowledge becomes unavailable.
+The remedy is pairing, review, and documentation, never blame.
+- **Hotspots** point at *code* that may warrant refactoring or extra test coverage.
+They say nothing about the authors of that code.
+- **Temporal coupling** describes *files*, not teams.

+Using these numbers to rank, reward, or penalize individuals is both a misuse